olliesharp5/rock-paper-scissors-lizard-spock/README.md

 * Images not displaying upon deploying the website to GitHub Pages -
 * Event listener for buttons not working correctly
 * Cursor missing from buttons - This bug was resolved by adding the "cursor" atrribute in CSS.
 * Round counter doesnt reset to zero in line with player scores - This bug occurred as the `updateRound()` function was not called in the `resetScores()` function.
-To fix this issue I only needed to update the 'resetScores()' function.
+To fix this issue I only needed to update the 'resetScores()' function to include the UpdateRound() function.
-* Upon resetting the game, the pictures wounldn't return to their default "question mark" images
+* Upon resetting the game, the pictures wouldn't return to their default "question mark" images - This bug was fixed by calling the player and computer default images in the resetScores function.
+Additionally I needed to define the variables playerPicture and botPicture at the beginning af the function
-* Cards dont reset to placeholder image when reset

 #### Unfixed Bugs